1ethansempa/deezer-challenge-frontend/README.md

 # Deezer App API Challenge

-Enabling users to search for song using the deezer API (artist & song duration)
+An app that enables users to search the deezer database for songs.

-Click on an artist showing their information
+Clicking on artist displays basic information like number of fans, most recent albums etc